jeremybatesDC/baseballCardMakerApp/README.md

 ## To Do

+do a round maybe on applyin classes closer to target elements to limit reflows

+looks like my question is why the layoutfront one works without a get method in the computed... ok

+also difference binding data attr instead of class -- maybe just make it class dunno gum radios working but there's there's some subtle difference from the lradios layout ( i think because thre's another child relationshopi) -- so it needs refactor

+gum shouldn't have to flow through cardfront.

+why radios gum not working like radio layout?
+The binding in the template isn't updating... does it need to be computed?

 advantage vuex brings in terms of ability to reason about data is huge and really i think here the deciding factor for me.

 i think what makse things slow is dev tools and/or vue dev toosl in particular?
 When i closed them this became quick again